AlexKlymenkoWork/The-Laptop-Store-Project/README.md

-## The laptop simple store with Node.js
+## Simple, laptop store with Node.js

 ### This is the first experience with Node.js, simple laptop store.